mccright/rand-notes/endpoint-admin-notes.md

 Add *--delete* option if you also need to remove destination files when they are no longer on the source.

 Use [https://crontab-generator.org/](https://crontab-generator.org/) to help get your crontab entries perfect...
+To save time and storage space, see [https://github.com/basnijholt/rsync-time-machine.py](https://github.com/basnijholt/rsync-time-machine.py) "a Python port of the rsync-time-backup script, offering Time Machine-style backups using rsync.
+It creates incremental backups of files and directories to the destination of your choice.
+The backups are structured in a way that makes it easy to recover any file at any point in time."

 ### Use find to help copy collections of files